 Tamerò in Santo Spirito- A lot of the cool kids in Florence love to pile into Piazza Santo Spirito in the Oltrarno, but I must say most of the bars there really suck and their aperitivo and food choices frightful.
 However, T’Amero is one of the better bars in Piazza Santo Spirito.
 They have a sturdy wine by the glass menu and no cocktail worth ordering besides a spritz, but the ambiance, service and aperitivo food variety is great for people who just want to hang out at a cool bar.
 Their aperitivo buffet is made fresh and is not just leftover food from lunch.
 The offerings may include polenta and ragu, fresh grain salads, gourmet fried pasta bites and if you can, order a small tagliere chop board of cured meats and cheeses.
 The one time I had pasta here for aperitivo, I didn’t want to complain.
 They are after all, a pasta bar restaurant.
 Plus I like the funky, artsy interior.
 Good bathrooms, too.
 Address: Piazza Santo Spirito 11R

 Amble- They don’t exactly have that buffet of snacks but I suggest getting a spritz and one of their signature tramezzini sandwiches, homemade dips with raw crudites, nuts and crackers.
 Tramezzini and Spritz are a Venetian aperitivo tradition but here they are made with contemporary style.
 The vibe here is very vintage (they sell furniture), hipster, artsy and retro.
 I love the location as it’s tucked away from the madness yet being near Ponte Vecchio in a quiet little piazzetta.
-I must say, one of the guys that works here has some of the worst service skills in the city and I almost regret recommending Amble because of him.
-But the place is so damn cute that I just tolerate his crap.
-This is definitely where the younger crews hang and the spritz are varied, meaning not just one spritz on the menu but other with notes of ginger or other fruit and boozy additions.
+I must say, this is definitely where the younger crews hang and the spritz are varied, meaning not just one spritz on the menu but other with notes of ginger or other fruit and boozy additions.
 Address: Chiasso dei del Bene

 Dorsoduro 3821- Speaking on Venetian spritz and Cicheti (finger foods) this place is pretty great and probably better than Amble in terms of service, their spritz drinks are more classic and they have a good selection of regional wines plus craft beers.
 However, they only have a few tables inside but cute seating outside.
 They have traditional Venetian cicheti things like fried baccala’ fritters.
 The place is named after a popular Venetian quarter and the owner is from Venice, if you love this dream-boat city and the cicheti & spritz culture, you’ll love this place for aperitivo in Florence.
 Address: Via S. Gallo, 31,

-Fusion Bar and Restaurant near Ponte Vecchio- This kind of goes against the grain of what I traditionally envision as an aperitivo.
-Meaning, it is a hotel bar and they charge 14 euros and at that rate, I could go to Sabatino and get a full meal and some wine.
-However, the quality here is superb and they serve their signature craft drinks with a little sushi bento box from their Asian fused cuisine.
+Fusion Bar and Restaurant near Ponte Vecchio- The quality of the cocktails here are superb and they serve their signature craft drinks with bites from their raw bar Asian-inspired menu.
 Hence the name “fusion.”
-The interior is cozy and yet seems like a contrived attempt at re-creating an “at-home” feel.
+The interior is cozy and yet seems like an authentic attempt at re-creating an “at-home” feel.
 The barmen are quite courteous and the drinks are for the inner fancy cocktail lovers in all of us.
 Address: Vicolo dell’Oro, 3, 50123 Florence, Italy,

 This are the top Aperitivo Bars in Florence I can think of off the top of my head.
 I’ll make some future posts adding on to my opinionated list of “approved” aperitivo selection.